Ramanand14/Hustelers/README.md

 2. Run the index.html on local device
 3. Select any state
-4. You will be find 6 options, you can select any one option and read the information (Note: The proposed project design is just an prototype for the project, due to time limit we have submitted less details there)
+4. You will be find 6 options, you can select any one option and read the information

+(Note: The proposed project design is just an prototype for the competition, due to time limit we have submitted less details here)

 You can also visit the link https://ramanand14.github.io/Hustelers/ and check the final output